timescale/docs/api/api-tag-overview.md

 ## Toolkit <tag type="toolkit">Toolkit</tag>
 This tag indicates that the function is included in the TimescaleDB Toolkit extension.
-Toolkit functions are available under the Timescale Community Edition license.
+Toolkit functions are available under Timescale Community Edition.
 For installation instructions, [see the installation guide][toolkit-install].

 ## Experimental (TimescaleDB Toolkit) <tag type="experimental-toolkit">Experimental</tag>